feli-flitzberg/FerretOS/README.md

 - Add `/etc/issue`
 - wpa-supplicant not configured
 - `rootwait` command-line parameter built into kernel
-  - this might be contributing to problems finding the root partition of a USB drive. gotta also check the rest of the config to see if we can find it.
+  - This really only helps when booting from USB, as it forces all devices to mount first
 - Kernel image copied to `/usr/lib/modules/6.11.7/vmlinuz` to avoid adding the linux source directory
 - User `ferretos` added
   - Name and password match for access
 - Clean build tree for first boot and agnostic image requirements